 Cape Jourimain Nature Centre is located within a 621-ha National Wildlife Area and operates under a lease agreement with the Canadian Wildlife Service.
-It encompasses encompasses Jourimain Island, Trenholm Island, Oak Island, and part of the mainland.
+It encompasses Jourimain Island, Trenholm Island, Oak Island, and part of the mainland.

 The area’s array of diverse ecosystems and dynamic marine environment provides excellent breeding ground for waterfowl, songbirds, and other coastal species.